 Elbow pain is a common complaint and there are many common causes for this problem.
 Elbow pain can affect your work or sports, making the use of arm difficult.
-Simple things like lifting a cup, turning a door knob, twisting open a bottle cap or a hand shake can be painful.
+Simple things like lifting a cup, turning a door knob, twisting open a bottle cap or a can be painful.

 Common types of elbow pain are:

 Tennis Elbow or Lateral Epicondylitis – Pain on the outer part of the elbow due to the overuse of forearm muscles while doing activities like gripping, extension of wrist, elbow – typically the backhand stroke in Tennis